wso2/docs-is/en/docs/setup/deployment-guide.md

 !!! note
     We do not recommend running WSO2 Identity Server on ARM architecture.
 However, official support for this is being considered for future releases.

-    For more information on prerequisites, see [Installation Prerequisites](../../setup/installation-prerequisites).
+    For more information see the [installation prerequisites](../../setup/installation-prerequisites).

 ### Environment compatibility